 This one is pretty simple.
 Go to where most homeschoolers hang out.
-You are bound to run into at least one Black homeschool family if you frequent the places all homeschooler go.
+You are bound to run into at least one Black homeschool family if you frequent the places all homeschoolers go.
 When we moved to Tennessee, I went to the local gym because a local parenting magazine shared that there was a weekly homeschool gym class.
 We didn't go to the gym class, but we arrived at the community center shortly after class ended, and I met one African-American homeschool mom.
 By going to where other homeshoolers go, you also learn about activities and field trips that you would not have learned about if you hadn't interacted with any other homeschoolers.
-The moms who are not Black shared with me about different activities in the community.
+Regardless of race, I have had moms share with me about different activities in the community.
 The insight to local homeschool happenings is beneficial when it comes to finding your tribe.

 Start here when going to the homeschool hang outs

 Community is important when traveling the homeschooling path.
-There is so much that we are responsible for from teaching to managing our homes, and for some us, we even have jobs or businesses to manage.
-To make it on this journey without losing our minds, it is necessary to have support and friends to share our highs and lows with can make the journey more enjoyable.
+As homeschooling moms. we have a ton of responsibility from teaching to managing our homes, and for some us, we even have jobs or businesses to manage.
+To make it on this journey without losing our minds, it is necessary to have support and friends to share our highs and lows.

 How have you found community as a homeschooler?